awslabs/containers-cost-allocation-dashboard/TROUBLESHOOTING.md

     │

 It means the region you defined in the `quicksight-identity` provider is incorrect.
 Switch it to the region mentioned in the error (`eu-west-1` in this example).
+This is done in the [`providers.tf`](terraform/terraform-aws-cca/providers.tf) file in the root directory of the Terraform module

 ### Waiting from QuickSight Data Source